wildsonbbl/gnnepcsaftcli/README.md

 # GNNePCSAFT CLI

-Project focused in the use of graph neural networks to estimate the pure-component parameters of the Equation of State [ePC-SAFT](https://en.wikipedia.org/wiki/PC-SAFT).
+Project focused in the use of graph neural networks to estimate the pure-component parameters of the Equation of State [PC-SAFT](https://en.wikipedia.org/wiki/PC-SAFT).

-The motivation of this work is to be able to use a robust Equation of State, ePC-SAFT, without prior need of experimental data.
+The motivation of this work is to be able to use a robust Equation of State, PC-SAFT, without prior need of experimental data.
 Equations of State are important to calculate thermodynamic properties, and are pre-requisite in process simulators.

-Currently, the model takes in account only the hard-chain, dispersive and assoc terms of ePC-SAFT.
+Currently, the model takes in account only the hard-chain, dispersive and assoc terms of PC-SAFT.
 Future work on polar and ionic terms are being studied.

 Code is being developed mainly in Pytorch (PYG).